anuraganand92/anuraganand92.github.io/content/featured/SpotifyProfile/index.md

   - Scikit-learn
 ---

-Conducted Hierarchical Agglomerative Clustering on a diverse dataset of soil samples from different Indian districts.
-This analysis revealed unique aggregation patterns based on the percentage composition of essential elements.
+Performed Hierarchical Agglomerative Clustering on a dataset consisting of soil samples from 672 districts across India, analysing the percentage composition of essential elements to uncover aggregation patterns

 Utilizing clustering techniques, I visualized breakpoints and compared linkage methods, offering insights into the hierarchical relationships within the data.